fangqyi/cpiopwn/README.md

 # cpiopwn
-This is a POC of a RCE bug in cpio, caused by an integer overflow.
+This is an RCE POC of an integer overflow bug in cpio.
 This exploit bypasses all binary protections except full RELRO.
+This exploit uses cpio 2.13 and libc 2.31.

 ## Running the exploit

 We've provided a Kali Dockerfile to run the exploit.
-The same exploit should work on a personal computer, but offsets may be different.
+The same exploit should work outside the Docker container, but offsets may be different.

 ### Instructions
 * Build the file